ess-dmsc/event-formation-unit/README.md

 make coverage
 ```

-To run a mmeory leak test (using Valgrind), run:
+To run a memory leak test (using Valgrind), run:

 ```
 make valgrind